Robert Cecil, 1st Viscount Cecil of Chelwood: Unionist free trader

 Cecil was a convinced believer in free trade, opposing Joseph Chamberlain's agitation for Tariff Reform, denouncing it as "a rather sordid attempt to ally Imperialism with State assistance for the rich".
 In February 1905, he compiled for party leader Arthur Balfour a memorandum on 'The Attack on Unionist Free Trade Seats' in which he quoted a letter to The Times by a member of the Tariff Reform League that stated it would oppose free trade candidates, whether Unionist or Liberal.
 Cecil argued that he had identified at least 25 seats in which such attacks had taken place.
 At the 1906 general election, Cecil was elected as a Conservative Member of Parliament representing Marylebone East.

 In January 1908, Cecil wrote to fellow Unionist free trader Arthur Elliot: "To me, the greatest necessity of all is to preserve, if possible, a foothold for Free Trade within the Unionist party.
 For, if not, I and others who think like me, will be driven to imperil either free trade or other causes such as religious education, the House of Lords, and even the Union, which seem to us of equal importance".
 In March 1910 Cecil and his brother Lord Hugh, unsuccessfully appealed to Chamberlain that he should postpone advocating food taxes at the next election in order to concentrate on opposing Irish Home Rule.

 He did not contest the Marylebone seat in either general election in 1910 as a result of the tariff reform controversy.
 Instead he unsuccessfully contested Blackburn in the January election and Wisbech in the December election.
-In 1911, he won a by-election in Hitchin, Hertfordshire as an Independent Conservative and served as its MP until 1923.
+In 1911, he won a by-election in Hitchin, Hertfordshire, as an Independent Conservative and served as its MP until 1923.

 Minister during First World War

-At 50 during the outbreak of the First World War, too old for military service, Cecil went to work for the Red Cross.
+During World War I, Cecil worked for the Red Cross.
 He was made Vicar-General to the Archbishop of York on account of his deep religious convictions and commitment to pacifism.
 Following the formation of the 1915 coalition government, he became Parliamentary Under-Secretary of State for Foreign Affairs on 30 May 1915; on 16 June he was sworn of the Privy Council, and was promoted to Assistant Secretary in 1918–19.
 He served in this post until 10 January 1919, additionally serving in the cabinet as Minister of Blockade between 23 February 1916 and 18 July 1918.
 He was responsible for devising procedures to bring economic and commercial pressure against the enemy forcing them to choose between feeding their occupying military forces or their civilian population.
-After the war, in 1919, he was made an Honorary Fellow, and granted his MA of University College, Oxford, as well as an Honorary Doctorate of Civil Law, apt for a university chancellor.
+After the war, in 1919, he was made an Honorary Fellow, and granted his MA of University College, Oxford, as well as an Honorary Doctorate of Civil Law, apt for a university chancellor which he by then was.